 – took a round of several bottles of homeopathic remedies.
 Saw no improvement.
 Went to another chiropractor-kinesiologist and was muscle tested and found to have a bacterial infection.
 Second person to say that.
 Took a product called Berbercap with Berberine and it seemed to improve my gut symptoms for a while.
 Was told to eliminate sugar from diet.

-– started suspecting that I had candida from all the research I did.
-But never adhered to a strict anti-candida diet because it just seemed too difficult.
+– started suspecting that I had candida from all the research I did, but never adhered to a strict anti-candida diet because it just seemed too difficult.

 -After 3 years of going gluten-free, I came across a technique called NAET which claimed to treat food allergies.
 Started NAET and after several treatments was able to eat gluten again without the symptoms I had before.
 My overall immune system also improved.
-Stopped losing so much hair and smells didn’t bother me as much.
+Stopped losing so much hair and odors didn’t bother me as much.
 Overall felt a positive difference.
 Was eating gluten again.

-– Also started on a vegetarian diet for about a year.
-Which basically means a high-carb diet which candida feeds on.
-Heavy on Grains, Beans, Soy, Fruit, Veggies, and Cheese.
+– Also started on a vegetarian diet for about a year, which basically means a high-carb diet which candida feeds on: heavy on grains, beans, soy, fruit, veggies, and cheese.
 All healthy foods in and of themselves, but still, high carb, lower protein and lower fat.

 – Started having hypoglycemia and increased anxiety along with it.
 Started feeling like I had to eat every 2 or 3 hours or would feel ill.